 Japanese Bento Trivia: What is Ekiben?

-Ekiben comes in numerous varieties, so you will see various types of Ekiben bento being sold at the station and on the train when you travel in Japan.
-In fact, shops in large train stations usually stock many different kinds of Ekiben, so it’s hard to decide what bento to choose.
+Ekiben comes in numerous varieties, and you will see various types being sold at train stations and on trains when you travel in Japan.

-Ekiben bento began to be sold in 1885 at the Utsunomiya railroad station in Tochigi for the first time and the original Ekiben was Nigirimeshi rice balls.
+Ekiben began to be sold for the first time in 1885 at the Utsunomiya railroad station in Tochigi.
+The original was Nigirimeshi rice balls.

 Anago Meshi (あなごめし)Image: Gurunavi

-It is said that amazingly there are over 2000 different kinds of Ekiben bento in Japan.
-In fact, unique boxed lunches packed with various local specialties are available in large local train stations.
+There are amazingly over 2000 different varieties of Ekiben in Japan.
+In fact, unique lunch boxes packed with various local specialties are available at local train stations.